Netflix/mantis/context/plan-scheduling-registry.md

 - Worker: a worker in one of a job's stage.
 A job can have multiple stages and each stage will have a list of workers with worker index and worker number to id each one.
 JobActor is responsible to keep track of the workers and inform scheduler to add/remove workers from scaling/creation/deletion operations.
 - ESM (executor state manager): class in ResourceClusterActor tracking TE status (registration and heartbeats).

+### Key Logic Changes
+- A job's scheduling requests is no longer tracked in loop inside scheduler.
+Scheduler is only responsible to track the insertion of the reservation.
+Resource cluster actor and reservation registry is responsible (looping) the pending requests and push scheduled assignments into TEs.
+- ESM needs to be able to interact with registry to do operations: (try to allocate TEs) and (Notify registry to process).
+- Registry's main process loop shall trigger every x seconds (configurable) and also triggered by ESM message.
+Introduce minimum wait period to avoid live locking the dispatcher.

 ### Action List v2
 [Direction] use strict batching mode only. keep current code path as fallback with config options.